ULL-MII-SYTWS/for-await-solution/async-iteration-and-generators/README.md

 4. GitHub allows us to retrieve commits using pagination:

     - We should make a request to fetch in the form <https://api.github.com/repos/{repo}/commits>.
     - It responds with a JSON of 30 commits, and also provides a **link to the next page in the Link header**.
-The `Link` header loks like:
+The `Link` header looks like:

       ```
       Link: <https://api.github.com/repositories/2325298/commits?page=2>; rel="next", <https://api.github.com/repositories/2325298/commits?page=40575>; rel="last"